-(f) Impairment losses of non-financial assets subject to amortisation or depreciation higher of their fair value less costs to sell and their value in use determined based on the expected future cash flows.
+(f) Impairment losses of non-financial assets subject to amortisation or depreciation

-The Group assesses the existence of indications of potential impairment of the non-financial assets subject to amortisation and depreciation, in order to check whether carrying amount exceeds recoverable amount.
-The recoverable amount of assets is the
+The Group assesses the existence of indications of potential impairment of the nonfinancial assets subject to amortisation and depreciation, in order to check whether carrying amount exceeds recoverable amount.
+The recoverable amount of assets is the higher of their fair value less costs to sell and their value in use determined based on the expected future cash flows.